LittleCarlito/littlecarlito.github.io/readme.md

 ## 🤝 Contributing

 This project welcomes contributions.
-See our [contributing guide](CONTRIBUTING.md) for more information.
+Please follow our commit message conventions when submitting PRs.

 ## 📝 License